DNA

 Watson & Crick constructed a model of DNA structure that fits Franklin’s X-ray diffraction data & Chargaff’s rules

-The biochemist Erwin Chargaff analyzed the base composition of DNA from a wide variety of species, and found that although the percentages of Adenine, Guanine, Cytosine and Thymine varied from species to species, the following proportions were always seen:
+The biochemist Erwin Chargaff analyzed the base composition of DNA from a wide variety of species and found that although the percentages of the four nucleotide bases adenine, guanine, cytosine and thymine (A, G, C and T) varied from species to species, the following proportions were always seen:

 A = T; G = C

 Watson and Crick used Rosalind Franklin’s X-ray diffraction data on purified DNA to deduce that DNA has a helical structure.
-They were able to solve the structure of DNA when they realized that the molecule was a duplex consisting of two anti-parallel strands, with the sugar-phosphate backbone was on the outside, and the bases paired on the inside with hydrogen bonds between A and T, or between C and G. The pairing of the bases accounted for Chargaff’s rules.
+They were able to solve the structure of DNA when they realized that the molecule was a duplex consisting of two anti-parallel strands, with the sugar-phosphate backbone on the outside and the bases paired on the inside with hydrogen bonds between A and T or between C and G. The pairing of the bases accounted for Chargaff’s rules that the amount of adenine and thymine were the same, and the amount of guanine and cytosine were the same.

 The two strands of a DNA duplex are anti-parallel.
 Source: Wikimedia Commons (https://commons.wikimedia.org/wiki/File:DNA_chemical_structure.svg), Madprime CC0

-The directionality of a strand of DNA (or RNA) can be seen in the sugar-phosphate backbone.
-One end has a 5′ carbon with a phosphate attached; the other end has a 3′ carbon with a hydroxyl (-OH) group attached.
-We indicate directionality as 5′ –> 3′.
-The two strands of DNA are not only complementary to each other (where one strand has an A, the complementary strand has a T and where one strand has a C, the complementary strand has a G, and so forth), but run in opposite directions: 5′–>3′ and 3′ <– 5′.
+What does antiparellel mean?
+It refers to the directionality of a strand of DNA (or RNA) and can be seen in the sugar-phosphate backbone.
+One end of the backbone has a 5′ carbon with a phosphate (PO4) attached; the other end has a 3′ carbon with a hydroxyl (-OH) group attached.
+We indicate directionality as 5′ –> 3′, said “five prime to three prime.”
+The two strands of DNA are not only complementary to each other (where one strand has an A, the complementary strand has a T, and where one strand has a C, the complementary strand has a G, and so forth) but run in opposite directions: 5′–>3′ and 3′ <– 5′.

 DNA animation

-Structure of double-stranded DNA.
+Structure of double-stranded DNA, shown in the Watson-Crick model.
 Source: Wikimedia Commons (https://commons.wikimedia.org/wiki/File:ADN_animation.gif)

-Part 3: The Meselson-Stahl experiment revealing the mechanism of DNA replication
+Part 3: The Meselson-Stahl experiment revealed the mechanism of DNA replication

-Meselson and Stahl demonstrate that DNA replication cannot be conservative or dispersive, must be semi-conservative
+Meselson and Stahl demonstrate that DNA replication cannot be conservative or dispersive but must instead be semi-conservative

 The structure of DNA, consisting of two complementary strands, suggests that DNA could replicate by unzipping into two separate strands, and each strand would serve as the template for the synthesis of its complementary partner strand.
 This is called semi-conservative replication, because each resulting daughter DNA molecule would consist of one original (parental) strand and one newly synthesized strand.
 Other possible modes would be conservative replication, and dispersive replication.